 The larger size means big storage space and enough room.
 So, the laptop’s drive has a lower capacity for storage with physical thinness.

-High-end PC have a 3.5-inch hard drives boast 4TB of storage whereas the laptops have only 1 TB maximum.
-Because the laptop’s hard is thin with smaller platters to read and write data and have less storage space according to the size.
+High-end PC has 3.5-inch hard drives that boast 4TB of storage whereas the laptops have only 1 TB maximum.
+Because the laptop’s hard is thin with smaller platters to read and write data and has less storage space according to the size.

-However, every year increasing the storage space in laptops but the physical size until not providing desktop drive space.
+However, every year increasing the storage space in laptops but the physical size until not provide desktop drive space.

-Few expensive system’s HDD platters spin faster like 10,000 RPM to read & write data.
-Whereas the majority of desktop HDD runs 7,200 rotations per minute.
+Few expensive systems HDD platters spin faster like 10,000 RPM to read & write data.
+Whereas the majority of desktop HDDs run 7,200 rotations per minute.

 Many laptops drive run slower at 5,400 RPM to maintain the noise level and power use or not to heat the laptop.
 That’s why the decreased rotation affects the speed of the system because it has to spin for longer to reach a piece of data.
 Though some of the laptops models installed HDD of 7,200 RPM have no issue with speed.

-These SSDs run faster than even 10,000 RPM hard drives and much expensive as well.
-Some of the desktops computers have both drives as small SSD for frequent-used data and large drives for big storage capacity.
+These SSDs run faster than even 10,000 RPM hard drives and are much more expensive as well.
+Some desktop computers have both drives as small SSD for frequent-used data and large drives for big storage capacity.

 So as the laptops cannot fit two drives.
 Some models offer hybrid drives that have large storage with the addition of SSD used for caching on laptops.